 I cut all the pieces for my cornice first.

-I cut my 1″ x 8″ common board to length and cut both of the short sides at 45-degree angles using a miter saw.
+I cut my 1″ x 8″ common board to length and cut both of the short sides at a beveled 45-degree angle using a miter saw.
 This piece is the front of your cornice box.

 For the ogee trim, set your table to 45-degrees.
 Leave your blade on center at 0-degrees.

 For the crown molding, you’ll need to set the angles on your blade and table according to the spring angle of the crown molding you’re using.
-I used just about the most basic and widely available crown molding there is.
+I used just about the most basic and widely available crown molding there is (spring angle: 53/37).
 I set my miter (angle on table) to 31.5-degrees and my bevel (tilt of blade) to 34-degrees.

 The largest piece of crown molding, running along the top of the cornice box, has 2 outside corners.